Studying & Living

 The most important tasks of Tamko are representing students within the administration of TAMK, and promoting the educational and social interests of students.Tamko supports dozens of different student clubs and associations at TAMK.
 One of the most active is the Club International Tampere (CLINT), which organizes a number of activities for foreign and internationally-minded Finnish students.
 For a very reasonable charge, Tamko and CLINT also rent out Survival Kits, which contain basic items such as kitchen utensils and bed linen.

 This is an excellent moment to start working out!
-As a TAMK student, you will have access to the sports and work-out facilities and services of three universities in Tampere - for the price of one very reasonable membership fee (68-78 € / year).
+As a TAMK student, you will have access to the sports and work-out facilities and services of three universities in Tampere - for the price of very reasonable membership fee (68-78 € / year).

 The range of activities will take your breath away: over 30 different kinds of fitness activities for groups, six gyms, sports halls for team sports, and a wide selection of courses - ranging from astanga yoga to taekwondo.